infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 model, and the second argument, if exists, must be an expression that declares the parameter or simply specify the dimension of the parameter if users choose to define it anonymously.
-If the information in the keyword arguments is not sufficient to define the set the parameter is in, the users also need to specify the sets in the second argument using expressions like `a <= x <= b` or `x in set`.
+If the information in the keyword arguments is not sufficient to define the domain the parameter is in, the users also need to specify the domains in the second argument using expressions like `a <= x <= b` or `x in domain`.

 The keyword arguments give users flexibility in how to define their parameters.
-As mentioned above, the users can choose to specify the set either in the second argument (nonanonymous parameter definition only), or in the keyword arguments.
+As mentioned above, the users can choose to specify the domain either in the second argument (nonanonymous parameter definition only), or in the keyword arguments.
 However, the users cannot do both at the same time.
 The macro will check this behavior and throw an error if this happens.
 For example,